Six great tips to help make your home more safe for a loved one.

 - Install security lights

-- Get to know your neighbors so they can keep an eye on your house too vice versa
+- Get to know your neighbours so they can keep an eye on the house.

 - Install security cameras